itristenx/CueIT/apps/admin/README.md

-# QueueIT Portal
+# Nova Admin (Legacy)

+⚠️ **This is a legacy application being phased out.
+Please use Nova Core for new development.**

-Modern, enterprise-grade admin interface for managing QueueIT kiosks, users, and support tickets.
+Modern, enterprise-grade admin interface for managing Nova Universe kiosks, users, and support tickets.

 ## Features